City Gun Violence

 What is the problem?

-Gun violence is prevalent in many U.S. cities, particularly in historically underfunded neighborhoods.
+Gun violence is prevalent in many US cities, particularly in historically underfunded neighborhoods.
 It spreads through social networks and intensifies long-standing inequities and public health disparities.

 What are the solutions?